michiosw/secure_vsomeip_modifikation/README.md

 The log can be found in "/root/secure-vsomeip/build/benchmarks" and is called "log-confidentiality".

-## Installation for remote client containers
+## Installation and execution for local client containers

 To execute the benchmark script in one local container, several adjustments need to be made.
-The first step will create a build ordner in order to build the programm:
+The first step will create a build folder in order to build the program:

 ```bash
 cd secure-vsomeip
 mkdir build
 cd build
 ```
-After succesfully moving into the build folder you can now build the program.
+After successfully moving into the build folder you can now build the program.
 Therefore the IP addresses of the MASTER container needs to found out.
-This can be archieved with the help of:
+This can be achieved with the help of:

 ```bash